-Washington Paralegal Career Guide
+Washington Paralegal Career and Salary Guide

-Table of Contents:
+Table of Contents

 - Paralegal Certification

 - Paralegal Resources

 As there are currently no set Washington paralegal certification standards, paralegals in the state may begin their careers through a variety of means.
 Most commonly, paralegals in Washington possess a combination of education and experience, which may include a certificate, an associate’s degree, or a bachelor’s degree in paralegal studies.
 Certification and experience, including internships, can also aid candidates seeking Washington paralegal jobs.
 Promising applicants may also be offered on-the-job training.

 1. Earn a degree or certificate in paralegal studies.

 Washington has several schools that offer paralegal certification programs leading to a certificate or associate’s degree.
 Currently, there are four Washington paralegal programs approved by the American Bar Association (ABA).1 Not every paralegal program in Washington is approved by the ABA, but gaining an education from one of these institutions is something many employers value can give paralegal candidates a competitive edge in the job search.

 2. Gain experience.